 Lee has appeared performing concerti alongside the Royal Liverpool Philharmonic Orchestra, the Bilkent Symphony Orchestra, the Yale Symphony Orchestra, and the Philharmonia Virtuosi.
 As a chamber musician he has been invited to perform at Staunton Music Festival, Yellow Barn Music Festival, and Norfolk Summer Music.
 Lee’s performances have been broadcast live on NPR, Britain’s Classic FM, Holland’s Classic FM, and Portugal’s Antena 2.
-His recordings can be heard on the MSR Records and Naxos labels.
+His recordings of music by Alex Weiser and Susan Kander can be heard on the Cantaloupe and MSR Records labels.

-Lee is currently a candidate for both the Doctorate of Musical Arts in piano performance from Yale School of Music and the Soloist Diploma in piano performance from the Musikhochschule in Hannover, Germany.
-Previously he received his M.M.A. and M.M. from Yale School of Music and his B.A. in literature from Yale College.
-Lee’s many wonderful teachers and mentors have included Boris Berman, Matti Raekallio, Wei-yi Yang, Patricia Zander, Wilma Machover, Michael Friedmann, Paul Berry, and Arthur Haas.
+Prior to embarking on a career in music, Lee received a B.A. in literature from Yale College.
+Lee’s many wonderful teachers and mentors have included Boris Berman, Vivian Weilerstein, Matti Raekallio, Wei-yi Yang, Patricia Zander, Wilma Machover, Michael Friedmann, Paul Berry, and Arthur Haas.